-- Minimize the distance between the kettle or tanker and the point of application on the roof - Use insulated kettles with capacities appropriate to the job and with high pumping rates to deliver the hot material as quickly as possible - Insulate the hot pipe and use insulated rooftop containers (luggers, reservoirs on mechanical applicators, mop carts, buckets) - Keep the lids of rooftop containers closed except when necessary to fill them - For additional information and guidance, contact ARMA
+- Minimize the distance between the kettle or tanker and the point of application on the roof. - Use insulated kettles with capacities appropriate to the job and high pumping rates to deliver the hot material as quickly as possible. - Insulate the hot pipe and use insulated rooftop containers (luggers, reservoirs on mechanical applicators, mop carts, buckets). - Keep the lids of rooftop containers closed except when necessary to fill them.

 The ASTM D312 maximum kettle temperature of 550°F (288°C) is critically linked to the minimum flashpoint of 575°F (302°C) specified in the standard.
-When using BURA reporting flashpoints below 575°F (302°C) (for example, under the CSA standard, asphalts may have flashpoints as low as 518°F (270°C)), the kettle temperature must remain at least 25°F below the flashpoint at all times.
+When using BURA reporting flashpoints below 575°F (302°C) (for example, under the CSA standard, asphalts may have flashpoints as low as 518°F (270°C)), the kettle temperature must remain at least 25°F (13°C) below the flashpoint at all times.
 Additionally, it is good practice to limit the heating and storage of asphalts at 500°F (260°C) or higher to less than 4 hours.
 All temperatures should be measured with properly maintained and calibrated devices once the asphalt and kettle have reached a steady state temperature and the asphalt has been skimmed if needed.
 If a thermocouple or thermometer is used, it should be inserted into the asphalt until a constant temperature is achieved.
 If an infrared gun is used, follow the equipment instructions for distance and point it at a freshly disrupted asphalt surface to get the best possible reading.

-All practical measures to reduce worker exposures to asphalt fumes should be used on every BURA job.
-In addition to good temperature management practices as discussed above, a number of work practices, equipment controls, and innovative products are available.
-Information on these exposure control measures is available from ARMA.1
+All practical measures to reduce worker exposure to asphalt fumes should be used on every BURA job.
+Some BURA asphalts are available as "low odor" products.
+In addition to good temperature management practices, as discussed above, a number of work practices, equipment controls, and innovative products are available.
+Information on these exposure control measures is available from ARMA.

 Follow manufacturer recommendations for storage of packaged and bulk asphalt.
-Prior to use, cartons should be stored in a way that protects them from weather, debris, and sunlight, and that prevents cold flow of the asphalt from fallen cartons or excessive material stacking.
-Asphalt kegs should be stored in an upright position, single or double stacked, and protected from moisture and adverse weather conditions that could degrade the packaging or product.
+Prior to use, BURA packaged in traditional cardboard cartons should be stored in a way that protects them from weather, debris, and sunlight and that prevents cold flow of the asphalt from fallen cartons or excessive material stacking.
+They should be stored in an upright position, single or doublestacked, and protected from moisture and adverse weather conditions that could degrade the packaging or product.
+In some markets, BURA is also available in a plastic-wrapped package, sometimes referred to as 'melt packs,' which may have different storage and handling requirements (confirm with the manufacturer/supplier).
 Application will be affected by surface and air temperature, wind conditions, as well as other environmental factors.
 For interplay mopping and flood coating, follow the directions of the roofing manufacturer.